Psychic Warfare: Album Info

 Psychic Warfare was produced and mixed by "Machine" (aka Gene Freeman) who also worked with the band on previous albums: Pure Rock Fury, Blast Tyrant and Earth Rocker.

 The album-package features photography and artwork by Dan Winters who has been collaborating with Clutch since their 1993 debut album Transnational Speedway League.
+The album title comes from a line from the song "X-Ray Visions."

 Commercial performance

 Psychic Warfare debuted at No. 1 on the Top Rock Albums Chart and No. 11 on Billboard 200-- selling 26,000 copies in the first week.
 This is the best chart-ranking achieved on both charts by the band as well as their best weekly sales.

 Track listing

 All music written by Clutch except "Your Love is Incarceration" written by Clutch & Eugene Freeman (aka Machine) & "We Need Some Money" written by Chuck Brown & Curtis Johnson.
 All lyrics by Neil Fallon.

 Original release

 Digital deluxe edition

 Track 13-15 are bonus tracks on the deluxe edition.